Market systems approaches, or Making Markets Work for the Poor (M4P) are approaches to poverty reduction that

 Below you can find case studies and overviews of selected M4P programmes and projects.

-For more comprehensive programme- and project-specific information, please refer
+For further programme- and project-specific information, please refer